 Many fault lines cut the ground’s surface in New Zealand; each past fault movement would have been accompanied by a large earthquake.
 Those that are considered likely to move again in the future are called active faults.
-They are known to have ruptured the ground surface once or more in the last 120,000 years.
+They are known to have ruptured the ground surface at least once in the last 120,000 years.
 This map effectively shows the areas where future earthquakes are most likely.

 Using this item